 Television was a wicked thing, I told myself, yet I continued to battle with my desire to watch sports and other programs on TV.
 Needless to say, the advent of internet, brought into our home a new way for me to be tempted to sin against the thrice holy God I pledged to serve, even unto death.
 I’m sure that my children will remember me putting a sign above our computer that quoted Psalm 101:3.
 This was meant as a reminder that we should NEVER view inappropriate, sinful things on the internet.

 While at home, Polly’s family NEVER attended the movies.
 Doing so was a sin.
 But Bruce, weren’t Polly’s parents (and preacher uncle and aunt) being hypocritical; living one way at home and a different way while on vacation?
 Sure they were, but such inconsistencies were common among IFB preachers and congregants.
 As the case for almost all Evangelicals, they made it up as they went along.
 Behaviors that were sins in the 1970s became approved actions in the 1990s.
-In the late 1970s, the church Polly’s parents attend believed having facial hair was a big, fat s-i-n.
+In the late 1970s, the church Polly’s parents attended believed having facial hair was a big, fat s-i-n.
 Today?
 It is not uncommon to see male church members sporting mustaches and beards — but no long hair.
-I have concluded that IFB churches, standard-wise, are about 20 years behind the “world.”
+Their current pastor has a beard!
+I have concluded that IFB churches, standard-wise, are about 20-30 years behind the “world.”
 Just wait long enough, and things that once were sins will no longer be so.

 Today, things are far different for Polly and me.
 God and the Bible no longer have any authority over us.
 We are free to do what we want.
-Having such freedom makes for living a peaceable life.
+Having such freedom makes for living peaceable lives.
 We no longer worry about God raining fire from Heaven down on our heads or afflicting us with leprosy.
 We are free to live our lives as we wish.
-This doesn’t mean we are hedonists, doing as we will without compulsion or fear of consequences.
-We still live our lives according to personal standards and cultural norms, but we no longer let Christian belief determine how we live.
+This doesn’t mean we are hedonists, doing as we want without compulsion or fear of consequences.
+We still live our lives according to personal standards and cultural norms, but we no longer let Christian beliefs determine how we live.